Greek Yogurt Pancakes

 My love for breakfast knows no bounds.
 I could seriously eat breakfast food all day every day and never get tired of it.
 Smoothies?
 Always.
 Oatmeal?
 Sign me up.
 Muffins?
 Yes Please.

 These Greek yogurt pancakes are so healthy that they don’t put you in a pancake coma after you’re finished eating them.
 Instead, they leave you feeling energized and ready to tackle the day.
+Especially when served with this Greek yogurt smoothie or a fruit and yogurt parfait!

 These healthy pancakes can hold their own even without maple syrup (although hello, why someone would not douse their pancakes in the best substance ever is beyond my realm of understanding).
+See what Sara says about them:

-How to make Greek Yogurt Pancakes
+How to Make Greek Yogurt Pancakes

 Let’s walk through the process of making this Greek Yogurt Pancakes Recipe step-by-step to ensure your success!

-First, Make your own Oat Flour
+Make Oat Flour

 1. Measure 1 cup of old-fashioned oats and put it in the container of a Vitamix (or another high-powered blender.